cemery123/cemery123.github.io/_pages/about.md

 Attention
 ======
-1. Our works "SIMTAM: Timing Difference Guided RTL Generation for FPGA Simulation Tools Testing" has been accepted by ACM Transactions on Design Automation of Electronic Systems!
-Congratulations!
+1. Our work: "SIMTAM: Timing Difference Guided RTL Generation for FPGA Simulation Tools Testing" has been accepted by ACM Transactions on Design Automation of Electronic Systems!
+Looking through the [link](https://dl.acm.org/doi/10.1145/3705730) to check out our work!
 2. We have strong interests in using LLM for automatic Software Testing, if you have any idea feel free to contact us.
 3. I am seeking Post-doctoral positions for 2026/2027.
 If you are interested in my CV, please do not hesitate to contact me via email.